quangnd/marktrapp.com/jekyll/blog/_posts/2014-02-03-american-population-growth.md

 ---

-A couple of weeks ago, [Kevin Fox][*] tweeted a link to Peakbagger.com’s “[Historical Metropolitan Populations of the United States][*]” and asked [if there was a way to improve it][*].
-I immediately thought of [Zach Beane][*]’s [movie box office streamgraphs][*] that went viral a couple of years ago.
-Fortunately, Beane open-sourced the library used to create them, [*Wormtrails*][*].
+A couple of weeks ago, [Kevin Fox][1] tweeted a link to [Peakbagger.com][2]’s “[Historical Metropolitan Populations of the United States][3]” and asked [if there was a way to improve it][4].
+I immediately thought of [Zach Beane][5]’s [movie box office streamgraphs][6] that went viral a couple of years ago.
+Fortunately, Beane open-sourced the library used to create them, [*Wormtrails*][7].
 Less fortunately for me, it was written in Common Lisp, a language I haven’t used in almost a decade.

-But after a few hours of refamiliarization, I was able to cobble together a wrapper library, which I uncreatively call [*Wormtrails CSV*][*], that takes a CSV file as input and outputs a chart that resembles Beane’s movie box office graphs.
+But after a few hours of refamiliarization, I was able to cobble together a wrapper library, which I uncreatively call [*Wormtrails CSV*][8], that takes a CSV file as input and outputs a chart that resembles Beane’s movie box office graphs.

 ## State census data